jamesfmackenzie/jamesfmackenzie.github.io/_posts/2023-03-22-how-to-install-sbemu-on-bootable-usb-stick.md

 {% endraw %}
 {% endhighlight %}

+Save it in the root of your USB stick as CONFIG.SYS.

 ### Step 4 – Edit AUTOEXEC.BAT

-Next, open AUTOEXEC.BAT in your text editor.
-Add the following lines:
+Next, find AUTOEXEC.BAT in the root of your USB stick.
+Open in a text editor and add the following lines:

 {% highlight bash %}
 {% raw %}